dangoSeven/STTTS/README.md

 ## Disclaimer
 - 99% of this code came from ChatGPT.
 You're welcome to go through the included python files to see how all this works.
 Feel free to Fork this to improve upon it.
-- If you're using this for your stream or something, give me a little shouout sometime :)
+- If you're using this for your stream or something, give me a little shoutout sometime :)

 ## Common problems
 - The STTTS sometimes starts hallucinating and says thing you didnt say.
 You can try switching to the STTTS_VAD branch on this repo.
 For that version of the script, I had ChatGPT implement a Voice Activity Detector to ensure that there is actually some voice audio in the input files before the speech is synthesized.